rleddy/substitute/README.md

 So, your application can compile a list of templates.
 And, the call *substitute* many times over with different combinations of templates and value objects/maps.

-*Substitute* handles well secified files names and very simple conditionals.
+*Substitute* handles well specified file names and very simple conditionals.

 The files are processed before the variables.
 There is no attempt to create fancier situations where a file is pulled in and conditions get checked for inclusion.
 Instead, a very simple process of conditions checking allows choices derived from the conditions to pick files that have been previously loaded.